kimengu-david/pesapy/docs/index.rst

 |MIT License|

-pesapy is an unofficial M-Pesa API wrapper.
-Its saves you all the hardwork and pain that most developers go through when intergrating the `Safaricom M-Pesa <https://developer.safaricom.co.ke/>`__ API into their systems.
+pesapy is an  M-Pesa API wrapper that saves you all the hardwork and pain that most developers go through when intergrating the `Safaricom M-Pesa <https://developer.safaricom.co.ke/>`__ API into their systems.
 This library does all the hardwork for you and exposes a simple